humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-26-answering-baranovskiys-javascript-quiz.md

   - Hoisting
   - JavaScript
 ---
 Last week, I [tweeted][1] about a JavaScript quiz I came across on Dmitry Baranovskiyâ€™s blog entitled, [So you think you know JavaScript?][2]
 As with other quizzes of this type, there is only one question to answer for five different pieces of example code: what is the result?
 The example code tests some of the quirkier attributes of JavaScript engine behavior.
-I&#8217;ve seen similar quizzes in the past, sometimes by people saying that they use it as a test during job interviews.
+I've seen similar quizzes in the past, sometimes by people saying that they use it as a test during job interviews.
 I think doing so is both disrespectful to the candidate as well as generally useless.
-You don&#8217;t encounter this type of quirk every day, so making that the minimum to get a job is about as useful as asking flight attendant candidate to explain jet propulsion.
+You don't encounter this type of quirk every day, so making that the minimum to get a job is about as useful as asking flight attendant candidate to explain jet propulsion.

 Still, I liked some of the example code in this post because it can be used to explain some interesting things about JavaScript as a language.
 The following is an in-depth explanation of what is happening in each of those examples.